marteinn/AtomicPress/README.md

 ## Features

-- Ports, Pages, Categories, Tags and Authors (like WordPress).
+- Posts, Pages, Categories, Tags and Authors (like WordPress).
 - Markdown rendering
 - Theme support
 - Import from Wordpress
 - Gist integration
-- Admin interface
+- A simple admin interface
 - Build you own extensions
 - Sync your generated blog with either FTP or to Amazon S3